mtumilowicz/java11-reflection-invoking-methods/README.md

           and the method is an instance method.
         * `ExceptionInInitializerError` if the initialization provoked by this method fails.
+    * **we can invoke only that methods that we can call with regular java code (`IllegalAccessException`), we can bypass it using**: https://github.com/mtumilowicz/java11-deep-reflection
 # project description
 We will show how to invoke method using reflection.
 ```